The History of Picasso Ceramics: How Picasso Changed Pottery Forever

 According to Claude Picasso, his father’s involvement with his ceramics was “so profound and personal… that, until recently, it went unrecognized as a significant part of his oeuvre.”

 Today, art lovers truly appreciate the significance of this phase of Picasso’s career.
 The ceramics he produced while working at Madoura have been acquired by some of the most notable collectors of modern art and now appear in museums all over the world.

 • • •

-To collect the artwork of Picasso, contact our gallery consultants at (800) 521-9654 ext.
+To collect the artwork of Picasso, register for our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 during business hours or at email@example.com.